lewybagz/customers/README.md

 # Customer Tracking System

-A comprehensive full-stack solution for managing customer relationships, interactions, and job tracking.
-Built with NestJS (Backend) and React + Vite (Frontend), utilizing GraphQL for efficient data operations.
+A comprehensive solution for managing customer relationships, interactions, and projects.
+Built with React + Vite (Frontend) and Firebase (Backend-as-a-Service).

 ## 🏗️ Architecture

-The project is structured as a monorepo with two main components:

-- **Backend**: NestJS application with GraphQL API
+The project consists of a frontend application that leverages Firebase for backend services.

 - **Frontend**: React application built with Vite and TypeScript
+- **Backend**: Firebase (Authentication, Firestore Database)

 ### Technology Stack

-#### Backend

-- NestJS v11
-- GraphQL with Apollo Server
-- PostgreSQL with Prisma ORM
-- JWT Authentication
-- TypeScript
-- Jest for testing

 #### Frontend